 What is the use of a Company Seal?

-The custody of the Company Seal should be taken very seriously.
-Noting that the officers of the Company i.e. the directors or the Company Secretary should have access to the Company Seal or give authorization for its use.
-Whenever the Company Seal is used, a Director should sign and a Company Secretary or another director.
+The custody of the Common Seal should be taken very seriously.
+Noting that the officers of the Company i.e. the directors or the Company Secretary should have access to the Common Seal or give authorization for its use.
+Whenever the Common Seal is used, a Director should sign and a Company Secretary or another director.

 However, the SPECIAL ISSUE Kenya Gazette Supplement No. 26 (Acts No. 1) that was published on 20 March 2020 is amended by the deletion of the words “under its common seal” in Section 35 which relates to Company Contracts and Section 495 of the Companies Act, 2015 is amended by deleting the words “under the common seal of the company” and substituting the words “duly executed in accordance with section 37” which relates to Share certificates issued.